jundalisay/sp/content/en/research/einstein/inertia.md

 {{< i s="/graphics/wtf.png" a="WTF" >}}

 {{< n n="In Cartesian Physics, any staticity or potential energy of the 1st and 3rd Elements can be made dynamic or kinetic via the 2nd Element (spacetime).
 This is because spacetime is totally kinetic.
 (Static 2nd Element is actually the atherspace around the 3rd Element).
-A reduction of 1st Element in a body would reduce its total mass in a very small way and is denoted in MeV.
+A reduction of 1st Element in a body would reduce its total mass in a very small way and is denoted in `MeV`.
 A reduction of 3rd element will reduce it a lot and is denoted in grams. **Einstein does not make a distinction between the 3rd and 1st Elements.
 This locks in matter with light, preventing any logical need for the aether or 5th Element**.
 This locking in is formalized by using light to measure the difference.
 This is not useful for teleporting masses, wherein the mass disappears.
 And so it makes the levitation and teleportation of masses logically impossible, which is not true" >}}

 <!-- the mass or inertia changes because the lost radiation reduces the electromagnetism in the body.
 This frees up the body's spacetime particles, reducing their pushing pressure, manifesting as less mass or inertia.
 If the body is material (3rd Element), then mass and grams can be used.
 But if the body is non-material (i.e. electrons, neutrinos) then it should be electromagnetic potential measured in MeV." -->